10 Things I’ve Learned From Travelling Solo Around New Zealand

 There are multiple apps for backpackers and travellers that provide useful information, including public toilets, gas stations and places where you can camp for the night, so I would suggest making full use of one of them.

-One of my favourites was CamperMate and WikiCamps New Zealand.
+My favorite was CamperMate and WikiCamps New Zealand.

 Be a tidy Kiwi (always)